Social networking is the fad of the century, apparently. I partake in it to some degree.

 Despite there being a certain segment of former colleagues on LinkedIn with whom I wanted to stay connected, I deleted my account there after the news of the acquisition of LinkedIn by Microsoft.
 (Update: I have created a token account there again, but only to be able to see others' profiles.
 I have nothing there myself besides a photo and the current occupation, and no contacts.)

 When I write something of maybe a little more than ephemeral value, it goes to a blog at Dreamwidth.
 This is a rather unsorted collection of technical stuff (some bits about IPv6 at home when I had it new, for instance), books I have read, cooking stuff, and things.
+That blog has been dormant for a while, though.

 Then came Google+, just like Facebook, but not Facebook.
-To do them justice, they have learned from the experience of other projects, including Facebook, and made a few things better.
+To do them justice, they had learned from the experience of other projects, including Facebook, and made a few things better.
 My presence there was mostly dormant during the last years before Google+ was closed.

 With Twitter I had a kind of on-again, off-again affair.
-Recently it was "on again" for a number of years, but in the light of the new owner acting out his fantasies of what he alone wants Twitter to be, I decided to leave.
+Last it was "on again" for a number of years, but in the light of the new owner acting out his fantasies of what he alone wants Twitter to be, I decided to leave.